 Admittedly I experienced some form of generosity fatigue around the second week of my challenge.
 It’s easy to float through the day wrapped up in our own heads, focusing only on what directly impacts us.
-Consciously searching for new and different ways to improve someone else’s day was more difficult than I had anticipated.
+Consciously searching for new and different ways to improve someone else’s day was more difficult than I anticipated.
 We just don’t face that challenge often in society.
-But then when I did the nice deed, I nearly always felt a boost of happiness afterward.
-A 2009 study by social psychologist Jorge A. Barraza, Ph.D., and neuroscientist Paul J. Zak, Ph.D., attributes this to a release of oxytocin, the feel-good chemical in the brain.
+But when I did the nice deed, I nearly always felt a boost of happiness—dubbed a “helper’s high” in the late 1980s, the term was used to describe the euphoric feeling associated with acts of kindness.
+A 2022 study published in Frontiers in Behavioral Neuroscience tied this benefit of generous behavior to oxytocin—an effect that increased with age.
+Researchers found that the release of oxytocin in response to emotional stimuli increased in older participants, boosting their “satisfaction with life… empathic concern… dispositional gratitude… and religious commitment.”

-According to the study, when people feel empathetic, they release 47 percent more oxytocin into their hippocampus, the part of the brain responsible for emotion and memory.
-The participants felt the urge to act generously—particularly toward strangers.
-As Matthieu Ricard, Ph.D., a Buddhist monk and best-selling author, writes in Happiness: A Guide to Developing Life’s Most Important Skill: “When we are happy, the feeling of self-importance is diminished and we are more open to others.”
-Studies show people who have experienced a positive event in the past hour are more likely to help strangers in need.
+As Matthieu Ricard, Ph.D., a Buddhist monk and bestselling author, writes in Happiness: A Guide to Developing Life’s Most Important Skill: “When we are happy, the feeling of self-importance is diminished and we are more open to others.”
 This explains why we help people, even at a cost to ourselves.

-Shawn Achor, a Harvard-trained researcher and The Happiness Guy at SUCCESS, calls this the ripple effect.
+Shawn Achor, a Harvard-trained researcher and bestselling author, calls this “the ripple effect.”
 Our behavior, he discovered, is literally contagious.
 “Our habits, attitudes and actions spread through a complicated web of connections to infect those around us,” he writes.
 That’s why we sync up with our best friends, often finishing each other’s sentences and reading each other’s thoughts.
 It’s also why one negative attitude can spread like a disease across an office and infect everyone’s mood.

-Researchers have also theorized that every kind act is ultimately done to benefit ourselves in some way, even subconsciously.
-This concept, coined “universal egoism,” offers explanations that are easier to accept than true altruism: a desire to help others void of selfish motives.
-For example, there are multiple situations that can be initially perceived as true altruism but at its core, the kind act is governed by selfish motives.
-Ben Dean, Ph.D., psychologist and founder of MentorCoach in Maryland, offers three such examples:
+Alternatively, the concept of “universal egoism”—acting in your own best interest—offers explanations for our generosity that are easier to accept than true altruism; that is, a desire to help others without selfish motives.
+For example, there are multiple situations that can be initially perceived as true altruism.
+At its core, the kind act is governed by selfish motives.
+Ben Dean, Ph.D., psychologist and founder and president of MentorCoach® in Maryland, offers three such examples:

 - It’s a natural response to feel uncomfortable when we see someone suffering.
 But rather than help in order to ease their suffering, we help them to ease our own discomfort.